-Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
-In addition to accepting standardized TOEFL results, the University administers its own TOEFL.
+Applicants whose native language is not English must submit proof of English proficiency through academic transcripts or testing.
+English language proficiency is required for admission to all programs of study at Johnson & Wales University, regardless of country of citizenship or residency.
+In addition to accepting standardized Test of English as a Foreign Language (TOEFL) results, the University administers the Institutional TOEFL.
 Students may request to take the Institutional TOEFL only once, prior to the start of classes.
 Students who submit proof of English proficiency may go directly into regular academic course work.